1alex2lee/auto-data-gui/README.md

 A spreadsheet containing one table, with the first row as the header row, and each subsequent row being an entry of data.
 No index columns.

 # How do I use it?
-Run main.py or package as onefile for portability.
+Run main.py or package as one file for portability.
 Package command for successful packaging in pyinstaller_command.txt